Edingen-Neckarhausen: Boroughs

 The borough of Neu-Edingen combined with Mannheim-Friedrichsfeld create a big village.
-The border between the two can only be identified by the town demarkation signs in the middle of the village.
+The border between the two can only be identified by the town demarcation signs in the middle of the village.

 History

 Edingen and Neckarhausen have been settled since the time of the Celts, because of the mild climate and fertile soil.

 Edingen

 Edingen was first mentioned in the Lorsch codex on 17 November 765 in a grant document of the Lorsch Abbey, in which the village was granted to Lopodonum (today Ladenburg).
 The manor of Edingen belonged to the Imperial Abbey of Lorsch and the Bishopric of Worms.
 At the end of the 12th century, the count palatine took over lordship of the town until 1802.

 Neckarhausen

 Shortly after Edingen, Neckarhausen was mentioned in the Lorsch codex for the first time on 26 June 773.
 Between the end of the 14th century and 1705, the Bishopric of Worms and the counts Palatine shared lordship over the town.
 Afterwards, lordship fell to the Palatinate alone.

 After court of the Electors Palantine moved away from Mannheim to Munich in the year 1778, the secret state and conference minister, Franz Albert Freiherr von Oberndorff (1720–1799) became governor for the prince-elector Karl Theodor in Mannheim.
 As part of his reward, he was raised to a count (Graf) in 1790.
 Neckarhausen became the family seat of the young dynasty.
 Before the village are the clan holdings.

-The last heir of the von Oberndorff line, count Alfred von Oberndorff (1870–1963), was ambassador in Sofia and Warsaw and as representative of the foreign office in armistice negotiations in November 1918 in Compiègne.
+The last of the Oberndorff line to live at Neckarhausen, Count Alfred von Oberndorff (1870–1963), was German ambassador in Oslo, Sofia, and Warsaw, and was representative of the foreign office in the armistice negotiations in November 1918 in Compiègne.
 They are both buried in the local graveyard.